 Culinary Classes in North Carolina by Amanda Cushman

-Having recently relocated to the Triangle in North Carolina I am enjoying what is known as the “best new food area on the East coast”.
-Every day I am find opportunities to grow, evolve and contribute to the food community, whether it be writing an article for the News and Observer or teaching a class at Southern Season.
-After living in NY, Miami and LA, I especially enjoy sharing my love and knowledge of world cuisine in my classes.
-Being in the South is fascinating with its folklore and rich culinary history.
-I especially love to watch the local food scene grow and expand to include young farmers, local cheesemakers and artisanal food producers.
+I relocated to the Triangle in North Carolina in 20015 and I am enjoying what is known as the “best new food area on the East coast”.
+Every day I find opportunities to grow, evolve and contribute to the food community, whether it be writing an article for the News and Observer or teaching a class at Southern Season or most leading team building cooking classes for corporations.

-In the early nineties I was keenly interested in healthy, clean, organic food (way ahead of my time) and landed a job teaching at The Institute of Culinary Education formerly known as Peter Kump’s New York Cooking School.
+In the early nineties I was keenly interested in healthy, clean, organic food (way ahead of my time) and landed a job teaching at my alma mater; The Institute of Culinary Education formerly known as Peter Kump’s New York Cooking School.
 ICE, as it is now known, has become the best cooking school in the country with chefs teaching from all over the globe.
 Having taught there for seventeen years, I return to Manhattan occasionally for week long workshops on global cuisine.
 At that time I segued into teaching and taught the professional series at The Natural Gourmet Cooking School as well as at The New School-Culinary Arts Program.

 In the mid- nineties NYC was at a low point and I felt the need to leave the city and relocated to Miami Beach.
 South Beach had not really happened yet and Miami was a slow paced, tropical town with a small food scene.
-I continued to teach at places such as William Sonoma, Ariana’s Cooking School and Ocean Reef Club.
-My classes took off and were featured in Deco Drive as well as Florida Trend Magazine.
-A student (who turned out to the the food editor of the Miami Herald) featured my classes for the cover story in the food section of the Miami Herald which led to a booming private chef business.
+I continued to teach, at places such as William Sonoma, Ariana’s Cooking School and the Ocean Reef Club in Key Largo.
+My classes took off and were featured as the best trend in the food business in Deco Drive Magazine as well as Florida Trend Magazine.
+A student (who turned out to be the food editor of the Miami Herald) featured my classes for the cover story in the food section of the Miami Herald which led to a booming private chef business.
 I continued to develop recipes for cookbooks as well as food magazines and web sites such as Foodfit.com, Minutemeals.com and the Time/Life Fitness Series.

 Another move was in the works for personal reasons and in 2003 I relocated, to Santa Monica, California.
 This turned out to be my favorite chapter thus far.
 Teaching had become a solid part of my life and I loved bringing all the years of experience and food knowledge to the table.
 Paired with the beautiful and abundant ingredients available in Southern California, this was a natural fit.
 I found myself a wonderful kitchen in Culver City at Surfas kitchen supply and offered week long French technique classes as well as classes on Thai, Vietnamese, Indian and Moroccan food.
-I taught at Let’s Get Cookin’, Epicurean and Williams Sonoma in Beverly Hills and Manhattan Beach.
-During this L.A. chapter I was featured on KCRW as well as Blind Date and taught privately to numerous clients including: Neil Patrick Harris, Molly Sims, Anne Archer, Randy Newman and the contestants for Master Chef.
+I also taught at Let’s Get Cookin’, Epicurean and Williams Sonoma in Beverly Hills and Manhattan Beach.
+During this L.A. chapter I was featured on KCRW as well as the reality show; Blind Date and taught privately to numerous well known clients including: Neil Patrick Harris, Molly Sims, Anne Archer, Randy Newman and the contestants for Master Chef.

 This is my time to give back and learn about another area of the rich food culture in America; the South.
 I look forward to expanding my career yet again with global pop up dinners, partnering with local brands to further their mission and teach private, public and corporate cooking with an emphasis on bringing people together over food.

-Jenny Jay – KCRW
+Jenny Jay – KCRW/ Los Angeles